Pandarua220/CV/content/authors/admin/_index.md

 ## About Me

-Yiming Zhong is currently a fourth-year student in the Department of Biomedical Engineering at Southern University of Science and Technology (SUSTech).
-His current research interest is AI for healthcare and he is willing to explore other topics such as Biomedical Imaging and Brain-Computer Interference (BCI).
+I am a fourth-year undergraduate student majoring in Biomedical Engineering at the Southern University of Science and Technology (SUSTech).
+Currently, my primary research focus lies in AI for Healthcare, where I aim to explore how artificial intelligence can optimize medical workflows, enhance diagnostic accuracy.
+Additionally, I am eager to expand my academic horizons by delving into related interdisciplinary fields—such as Biomedical Imaging (e.g., OCT, MRI and quantitative analysis of these medical scans) and Brain-Computer Interface (BCI) technologies—given their close alignment with my background in biomedical engineering and passion for translating technical innovations into clinical impact.